nus-cs2103-AY2425S1/ip/docs/README.md

 Total number of tasks in list: 3   # number of tasks depends on the tasklist currently Type command "list" to see full list of tasks.
 ```
-`event` command will fail if the task description and/or start date&time and/or end date&time is missing.
+`event` command will fail if the task description and/or start date&time and/or end date&time is missing or blank.
 Error will be shown if the start and end date&time format is not in **yyyy:MM:ddThh:mm** (year:month:day T hours:minutes) format.
 The start date and time must also be before the end date and time as well.<br>

 ### Mark Task